alighazal/game-of-life/README.md

 ## Brief

-This is a  vary simpilistic implementation of conway's game of life.
+This is a  vary simplistic implementation of conway's game of life.

 Currently, it starts by initializing a random grid, and you can see how generations evolve.